scrapy/scrapy/docs/intro/tutorial.rst

 1. Creating a new Scrapy project
 2. Writing a :ref:`spider <topics-spiders>` to crawl a site and extract data
-3. Exporting the scraped data using command line
+3. Exporting the scraped data using the command line
+4. Change spider to recursively follow links
+5. Using spider arguments

 Scrapy is written in Python_.
 If you're new to the language you might want to start by getting an idea of what the language is like, to get the most out of